puppetlabs/puppet-docs/source/puppet/5.1/style_guide.markdown

 {:.section}
 ### 10.7 Parameter defaults

 Adding default values to the parameters in classes and defined types makes your module easier to use.
 As of Puppet 4.9.0, use Hiera data in the module and rely on automatic parameter lookup for class parameters.
+See the documentation about [automatic parameter lookup]({{puppet}}/hiera_automatic.html) for detailed information.

 For versions earlier than Puppet 4.9.0, use the "params.pp" pattern.
 In simple cases, you can also specify the default values directly in the class or defined type.

 Take care to declare the data type of parameters, as this provides automatic type assertions.